-- Telephone you on the first day of absence if we have not seen you or your 'known-to-school' representative - EVEN IF WE HAVE RECEIVED A TELEPHONE MESSAGE FROM YOU TO VERIFY THAT YOU KNOW YOUR CHILD HAS NOT REACHED THE SCHOOL. - Text you to seek contact and ensure that your child is safe and the reason for their absence if we cannot reach you by telephone. - \\This is because we have a duty to ensure your child's safety as well as their regular school attendance. - Invite you in to discuss the situation with our Family Support Link Worker and/or our Attendance Officer, the SENCo, if absences persist; - Refer the matter to the Hampshire's Attendance Legal Panels if absence is unauthorised and falls below 90%.
+- Telephone you on the first day of absence if we have not seen you or your 'known-to-school' representative or if we are in any doubt that your message was not genuine.
+This is to ensure you are aware of your child's absence from school. - Text you to seek contact and ensure that your child is safe and the reason for their absence - if we cannot reach you by telephone. - This is because we have a duty to ensure your child's safety as well as their regular school attendance. - Invite you in to discuss the situation with our Family Support Link Worker and/or our Attendance Officer, the SENDCo, if absences persist; - Refer the matter to the Hampshire's Legal Intervention Team if absence is unauthorised and falls below 90%.